richiehydra/richiehydra/README.md

 <p align='center'>
 </p>

-<div size='20px'> Hi!
-My name is Anonymous.
+<div size='20px'> Hi!.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>